 Artist Statement

-My work is abstract—not as a stylistic choice, but as a way of reaching beyond the specifics of lived experience toward something shared.
-I am less interested in depicting how something looks than in communicating what it is: the feeling or truth at the center of a moment.
+My work is abstract—a deliberate choice that allows me to move beyond individual experience toward something shared.
+I am less interested in how something looks than in what lingers—the feeling at the center of a moment.

-My artistic practice is rooted in simplicity and a quiet attentiveness to the world around me.
-I am drawn to black and white for its clarity and restraint; within that contrast lies a depth that feels both honest and enduring.
+At its core the work is rooted in simplicity and in paying attention.
+I am drawn to black and white for its clarity and restraint; within that contrast is a depth that feels honest and enduring.

-Working primarily in acrylic and occasionally in mixed media, I explore the interplay of line, shape, and the relationship between positive and negative space.
-At times, I introduce metallic foil as a subtle interruption—an acknowledgment of what cannot be fully seen.
-What is omitted carries as much weight as what remains, and in that balance the work finds its tension and rhythm.
+I work primarily in acrylic, sometimes in mixed media, exploring line, shape, and the balance between positive and negative space.
+At times I introduce metallic foil—a quiet interruption, a nod to what can be felt but not fully seen.
+What is left out carries as much weight as what remains; in that balance, the work finds its rhythm.

-Making art is, for me, an act of presence—a way of slowing down and noticing what is often overlooked.
-There is a quiet, almost spiritual quality in that attention, a searching beneath the surface of what is visible.
-Each work reaches toward those moments that ask us to pause—and in that pause, recognize something essential.
+Making art is a way of slowing down and noticing what is often overlooked.
+There is something quiet and searching in that attention.
+Each work reaches toward moments that ask us to pause—and in that pause, recognize something essential.